diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 There are a couple of projects that simplify the process of building a YARN application.
 * Apache Slider
-mentioned earlier, makes it possible to run existing distributed applications on YARN.
-Users can run their own instances of an application (such as HBase) on a cluster, independently of other users, which means that different users can run different versions of the same application.
+mentioned earlier, makes it possible to run existing distributed applications on YARN. `Users can run their own instances of an application (such as HBase) on a cluster, independently of other users`, which means that different users can run different versions of the same application.
 Slider provides controls to change the number of nodes an application is running on, and to suspend then resume a running application.
 * Apache Twill
 is similar to Slider, but in addition provides `a simple programming model` for developing distributed applications on YARN.
 Twill allows you to define cluster processes as an extension of a Java Runnable, then runs them in YARN containers on the cluster.
 Twill also provides support for, among other things, `real-time logging` (log events from runnables are streamed back to the client) and `command messages` (sent from the client to runnables).